-Fixing the cause of the pain is the ultimate treatment, like Androcles removing the thorn from a lion’s paw.
-Unfortunately, the metaphor of the thorn only applies to some cases of chronic pain.
-It is startling and terrible how often no “thorn” can be found, and how many more can be found but not removed.
+Removing a definite cause of the pain is the ultimate treatment, like Androcles removing the thorn from a lion’s paw.
+Unfortunately, the metaphor of the thorn only fits some cases of chronic pain.
+It is startling and terrible how often no “thorn” can be found — and how many more can be found but not removed.
 And strange how many things look like thorns but aren’t actually the problem, and cause long wild goose chases.
 It’s a thorny problem!

 What then for the rest of us?

 The problem is immense.
 As of the early 21st Century, what are the best solutions for the most common problems?
 What is the most evidence-based and plausible?
 What actually works in at least some specific way, for well-defined groups of suffering people?

-Since 2001, I have worked to debunk the pseudoscience and quackery that dominates the options for pain patients.
+Since 2001, I have been debunking the pseudoscience and quackery that dominates the options for pain patients.
 I have been very “negative.”
 Since 2015, I have ironically been a chronic pain patient myself, seeking answers as desperately as any of my readers over the years.
-This page is a long overdue optimistic collection of what definitely works.
+This page is a long overdue optimistic collection of what definitely works for pain.4

-The single best thing that modern medicine has to offer to anyone with unexplained chronic pain is a deep catalogue of hard-to-diagnose pathologies that cause pain, and the power to actually diagnose them (despite the difficulties).
-Not all such things can be treated, but many can.
+This is the single best thing that modern medicine has to offer to anyone with unexplained chronic pain: a deep catalogue of hard-to-diagnose pathologies that cause pain, and the power to actually diagnose them (despite the difficulties).
+Not all such things can be treated, of course, but many can.
 The search for such a diagnosis remains the single best hope for many chronic pain patients.
 The failure to find a thorn — a persistent source of nociception (noxious stimuli) — even after many years, does not mean it isn’t there.

-This isn’t a “treatment,” per se, and it barely even counts as a strategy.
-You can’t even go to one doctor to hunt a tricky diagnosis, because there is no such thing as an specialist in all possible causes of pain.
-And medicine undoubtedly has much more to learn.
+This isn’t a “treatment” per se, and it barely even counts as a strategy.
+You can’t even go to one doctor to hunt a tricky diagnosis, because there is no such thing as a specialist in all possible causes of pain.
+And medicine clearly still has more to learn.
 But!
-There is far more relevant knowledge out there today than there was a hundred or even thirty years ago.
-It is legitimate cause for hope, the single best good news I can think of.
+There is much more relevant knowledge out there today than there was a hundred or fifty or even twenty years ago.
+This is a legitimate cause for hope, the single best good news I can think of.

 To help you get started on the search, I have compiled a fairly large list of diverse examples of surprising causes of pain.